dannyhu926/phone_location/README.md

 SELECT DISTINCT city_code from phone_location where area_code is null
 ) and area_code is not null GROUP BY city_code

-SELECT concat("update phone_location set isp='",isp,"' where pref='",pref,"' and isp is null;") aaa from phone_location where isp is not null and pref in (SELECT DISTINCT pref from phone_location where isp is null) GROUP BY isp,pref
+SELECT concat("update phone_location set isp='",isp,"',isp_type=",isp_type," where pref='",pref,"' and isp is null;") aaa from phone_location where isp is not null and pref in (SELECT DISTINCT pref from phone_location where isp is null) GROUP BY isp,pref